- Parents Home

 What Else Should I Know?

-If allergy testing shows that you have a shellfish allergy, you must not eat shellfish.
+If you have a shellfish allergy, you must not eat shellfish.
 You also must not eat any foods that might contain shellfish as ingredients.
 Anyone who is sensitive to the smell of cooking shellfish should avoid restaurants and other areas where shellfish is being cooked.

 Manufacturers also do not have to list mollusk shellfish ingredients because mollusk shellfish (clams, mussels, oysters, or scallops) are not considered a major food allergen.
 When labels say a food contains shellfish, they refer to crustacean shellfish.
 Contact the company to see about cross-contamination risk with mollusks.